Hermione's essence pervades this book. This book is hers.

 |

-And then Harry is all set to leave her behind to
+And then Harry is all set to leave her of

-Despite the fact that her life is more at risk then
+that her life is more at risk then some

 Hermione Granger is one hell of a girl...one hell of a woman!